Qualis/www-qual-is/_posts/science-and-religion.md

 Science excels at prediction and control; religion excels at meaning and community.
 Neither provides access to reality "as it is".

+This instrumental understanding of truth raises a crucial question: if science doesn't provide absolute truth, what maintains its authority?
+The answer lies in its social architecture.

 ## The Social Architecture of Belief

 Science doesn't just resemble religion philosophically; it mirrors religion institutionally and psychologically.